jkeohan/bonus_lectures/AWS/intro-to-dynamoDB/intro-to-dynamodb.md

 GET     | /projects/:id      | Read a specific _project_ | projects-show | getItem | No

+#### Formatting The Data

-Let's setup dynamoDB to get a single item, format the data in a way the front end expects and then return that item in the body.
+Let's setup dynamoDB to get a single item, format the data in a way the front end expects and then return that item in the body just as before.

 ```js
 await dynamodb.getItem(params, function(err,data){